-The ordinary hour of work for dayworkers is based on the following work patterns.
-Ordinary hours for shift workers are in subclause 11.3 of clause 11, Shift Work.
+- 7.1.
+The ordinary hours of work for dayworkers is based on the following work patterns.
+Ordinary hours for shift workers are in Clause 10.2. - 7.1.1.
+9 Day Fortnight The ordinary hours of work for day workers will not exceed 35 hours per week or 70 hours per fortnight where a nine- day fortnight is observed. - a) Accrual of Days Off Employees engaged on a nine-day fortnight may elect to accrue up to a maximum of five flexidays, rostered days off or special days off for the purposes of taking time off for any reason, including time off to attend to family-related matters.
+The time off will be on a date agreed to by employees and their Team Leader. - 7.1.2.
+19 Day Month The ordinary hours of work will not exceed 140 hours each four-weeks.
+The 19 Day Month work pattern is a roster, based on the day worker bandwidth that is established in the payroll system.
+This drives both time and attendance calculations and scheduling of Days Off (similar to 9 Day Fortnight roster). - a) Flexible hours can be accumulated each day as agreed between the employee and their Team Leader.
+With hours additional to 140hrs accrued and stored in a time bank to a maximum value of 70hrs.

-- 8.1.1.
-9 Day Fortnight The ordinary hours of work for day workers will not exceed 35 hours per week or 70 hours per fortnight where a nine- day fortnight is observed. - 8.1.1.1.
-Accrual of Days Off Employees engaged on a nine-day fortnight may elect to accrue up to a maximum of five flexidays, rostered days off or special days off for the purposes of taking time off for any reason, including time off to attend to family-related matters.
-The time off will be on a date agreed to by employees and their Team Leader. - 8.1.2.
-19 Day Month: the ordinary hours of work will not exceed 140 hours each four weeks.
-The 19-day month work pattern is a roster, based on the day worker bandwidth that is established in the payroll system.
-This drives both time and attendance calculations and scheduling of Days Off (similar to 9-day fortnight roster). - 8.1.2.1.
-Flexible hours can be accumulated each day as agreed between the employee and their Team Leader.
-With hours additional to 140hrs accrued and stored in a time bank to a maximum value of 70hrs. - 8.1.2.2.
-The hours accrued may be taken in whole days or partial days as agreed between the employee and their Team Leader. - a) The nominal hours for each normal working day are 7hrs 22 minutes - b) An employee will be paid a balanced 35 ordinary hours per week, - c) Team Leaders are responsible for monitoring employee attendance to ensure compliance with the conditions in this section, including maintaining and approving, on a weekly basis time and attendance records, and hours taken. - 8.1.3.
-20 Day Month: The ordinary hours of work for day workers will not exceed 35 hours per 5 day week, over four weeks. - 8.2.
-How are working hours determined?
-The commencing and finishing times for each day are determined by local management in consultation with affected employees or their representatives taking into account the needs of the business. - 8.3.
-Hours for Day Workers Day workers are employees who work their ordinary hours from Monday to Friday inclusive and who are not entitled to a paid meal break during their ordinary working hours.
+- b) The hours accrued may be taken in whole days or partial days as agreed between the employee and their Team Leader. - The nominal hours for each normal working day are 7hrs 22 minutes. - ii.
+An employee will be paid a balanced 35 ordinary hours per week. - iii.
+Team Leaders are responsible for monitoring employee attendance to ensure compliance with the conditions in this section, including maintaining and approving, on a weekly basis time and attendance records, and hours taken. - 7.1.3.
+20 Day Month The ordinary hours of work for day workers will not exceed 35 hours per 5-day week, over four weeks. - 7.2.
+How Are Working Hours Determined? - The commencing and finishing times for each day are determined by local management in consultation with affected employees or their representatives taking into account the needs of the business. - 7.3.
+Hours for Day Workers - Day workers are employees who work their ordinary hours from Monday to Friday inclusive and who are not entitled to a paid meal break during their ordinary working hours.